UdS-TelecommunicationsLab/SDN-Visualization/README.md

 * `appPort`: usually set to 443, to allow HTTPS communication on the well-known port.
 * `credentials`: the web interface is secured by a simple name/password check without any sophisticated user management.
 Therefore one can specify these parameters here. **THE DEFAULT VALUES SHOULD BE CHANGED FOR "PRODUCTIVE" SETUPS**
 * `isHttpRedirectEnabled`: this can be set to false, when the normal port 80 should not be used for redirecting to the SSL encrypted instance of the application.
 * `isDemoMode`: this can be set to true, in order to disable controls for changing connection string and controller type on the configuration page.
+In this mode, the credentials are shown on the login page for easier access.
 * `operatorUrl`: specify a URL of the institution that operates the visualization.

-All other parameters should be left in place to ensure proper operation.
-Especially changing version numbers of dependencies might cause severe interoperability issues, as Node.js packages are not downward-compatible by default.

 #### Operator Logo and Link

 You might also want to change the logo at `<project root>/public/images/OperatorLogo.png`.
 It should be a PNG file with 150 x 130 px and consist of two rows.
 The upper row contains the image in saturated version and the lower in an desaturated version.
+Ensure that the images are properly aligned, so that the visual effect behaves properly.
 The link's target can be changed as specified above.

 ### Starting